|Dhruba J. Bora||

 Teaching and Research

 Dr. Bora completed his doctoral dissertation in 2003 on The Influence of Emotional Intelligence on Deviant Behavior.
-His current research interests falls into the comparative realm, primarily comparative policing.
-Dr. Bora also has worked on several projects/grants funded by the U.S. Department of Justice in the area of community policing.
-Furthermore, he has been involved in research in the areas of domestic violence and campus safety and security, and crimes against special populations (e.g., the elderly, homeless, and mentally ill).
+His current research interests falls into the comparative realm, primarily comparative policing and domestic terrorism.
+Dr. Bora also has worked on several projects and grants funded by the U.S. Department of Justice in the area of community policing.
+Furthermore, he has been involved in research in the areas of domestic violence, campus safety and security, and crimes against special populations (e.g., the elderly, homeless, and mentally ill).

 Sites to Consider (click to go to webpage)